ibm-cloud-docs/CDN/https-faq.md

 # FAQs for HTTPS
 {: #faq-for-https}

+Have a question about CDN and HTTPS?
+Review these frequently asked questions, which provide answers to common inquiries.
+{:shortdesc}

 ## For my CDN, what is the difference between HTTPS with a Wildcard certificate and HTTPS with SAN certificate?
 {: #for-my-cdn-what-is-the-difference-between-https-with-wildcard-certificate-and-https-with-san-certificate}
 {:faq}

 With Wildcard certificates, all customers use the same certificate that is deployed on the vendor's CDN networks.
-The CNAME, including the IBM suffix `.cdn.appdomain.cloud`, must be used for access to the service.
+The CNAME, including the IBM suffix `.cdn.appdomain.cloud.`, must be used for access to the service.
 For example, `https://www.example-cname.cdn.appdomain.cloud`

 In the case of SAN certificate, multiple customer domains share a single SAN certificate by adding their domain names into the SAN entries.
 The service can then be accesses using the hostname, for instance `https://www.example.com`